Long-Tailed Recognition by Mutual Information Maximization between Latent Features and Ground-Truth Labels: Experiments

 \subsection{Ablation Study}

 An ablation study is conducted on the ImageNet-LT dataset to investigate the effect of the components of the proposed method.
 Table~\ref{tab:ablation} reveals that there is a performance gain when the proposed loss is used.
-However, the gain is insufficient because the contrast samples of tail classes have very long update frequencies as described in Sec.~\ref{sec:training_gml}.
-Adopting a teacher-student strategy solves the aforementioned problem, resulting in a significant gain in accuracy.
+However, the gain is insufficient because the contrast samples of tail classes are generated by highly outdated encoders as described in Sec.~\ref{sec:training_gml}.
+Adopting a teacher--student framework solves the aforementioned problem, resulting in a significant gain in accuracy.
+To separate the effect of teacher--student framework from that of the proposed loss function, we measure the effect of teacher--student on BCL~\cite{zhu2022balanced}, which is another contrastive learning-based method for long-tailed recognition.
+Since BCL does not employ queues to store contrast samples, it does not suffer from the outdated encoder problem.
+The teacher--student framework does not significantly improve the performance on BCL, proving that the impact of knowledge distillation is not significant.
+Meanwhile, it resolves the outdated encoder problem of the proposed method and leads to significant performance improvement.